nik-kor/blog/tech/private-npm-registry-2016-10-16.md

 The one thing that I didn't know well was npm scope packages.
 If I have understood correctly, it's a good practice to use scope for your native packages - so it won't be messed up with the packages from remote npm.
 You should use it.

-Ok, we fixed our problem/pain and can continue building CD process.
+Ok, we fixed our problem and can continue building CD process.
 We've benefitted from it too - we can run prepublish scripts and process sources and include only necessary files for distribution.
 Another thing is that we cache remote packages in our servers - so we can get packages faster and don't need internet.